 For many of us, we like the status quo; we like cruising in our comfort zone; we enjoy our habits, rituals and sameness.
-In this time of staying at home to shelter ourselves and our families from the coronavirus pandemic, many of those habits and rituals have been disrupted.
-We’ve been forced to make a change – and we’re not always happy about it!

 We often SAY we’d like to make a change, yet we don’t do anything about it.
 “All talk and no action” is generally driven by fear of change.
 This fear supersedes our dreams for a different and better life.
 And so we settle because things are “good enough”.